FiddleMC/Fiddle/README.md

 ## Introduction

-To add custom blocks to Minecraft, but stay within the Paper ecosystem, and allow vanilla players to join, a fork of Paper that does exactly this was originally written for a small community server.
-You can join *sucraft.org* and do `/warp Demo` to see it in action yourself.
-The goal of this project is to re-write it in a generic way, so that everyone can use it, and add their own custom blocks just as easily, smoothly and reliably.

-You are very welcome to join the project by adding code parts, testing, sharing knowledge or giving suggestions.
+Fiddle is a Paper server fork that lets you add new blocks and items into Minecraft.

+Unlike modded platforms, Fiddle:
+* works with Bukkit plugins
+* works with the vanilla client
+* doesn't require custom content to be updated for new Minecraft versions
+* has the speed and optimizations from Paper

 ## Installation

+Fiddle is a drop-in replacement for Paper.

 You can download the latest stable JAR from [releases](https://github.com/FiddleMC/Fiddle/releases) and the latest development JAR from [actions](https://github.com/FiddleMC/Fiddle/actions).

-After running Fiddle once, you must open `fiddle.txt`, read the warning carefully, and set `enable=true`.\
+After running Fiddle once, you must open `fiddle.txt`, read the warning carefully, and set `modded=true`.\
 (Alternatively, you can skip the above step by using the `-Dfiddle.ignore.permanence=true` runtime flag.)

 <div align="center">